unite-cms/example-image-resizing/README.md

 ================================================

 This example shows how to fetch image data from unite-cms over GraphQL and shows some responsive image resizing with 2 image resize Services (cloudimage, thumbor).
-It's written in poor PHP and is using https://github.com/euautomation/graphql-client as graphQL client.
+It's written in basic PHP and is using https://github.com/euautomation/graphql-client as graphQL client.

 ## Installation